<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Milestones

 As your teams work through piles of individual tasks, you need an easy way to see the bigger picture.
-Organize your tasks in such a way that the high level milestones each task is associated with are clear.
-That will help your overall project management efforts, as well as help employees understand that their potentially monotonous tasks do play an important part in making the organization more secure.
+Organize your tasks in such a way that the high-level milestones each task is associated with are clear.
+Using project management dashboards can help visualize progress, making it easier for employees to understand that their potentially monotonous tasks contribute to larger security goals and organizational milestones.

 Overdue tasks